armanbzi/ADSDB_Project_WildLife_Assist_Pipeline/README.md

    - Ensures data durability and availability

 3. **Formatted Metadata** - Metadata standardization and cleaning
    - Standardizes data formats and structures

 4. **Formatted Images** - Image processing and standardization
-   - Image format validation and optimization
+   - Image format validation and optimization (only JPEG images)

 5. **Trusted Metadata** - Data quality assurance for metadata
    - Validates and cleans metadata for reliability